-Many Mothers of the Bride or Groom have suggested that you choose comfortable shoes you can spend long hours in.
+You’ll want to choose comfortable shoes you can spend long hours in.
 You’re going to be on your feet, potentially for hours and hours.
-And you may want to break your shoes in a little around the house instead of trying to wear them for the first time on that special day.
+And you definitely want to break your shoes in a little around the house instead of trying to wear them for the first time on that special day.
 Of course, you can always put an extra pair of low-heeled, comfortable shoes in a bag and pull them out for the reception, especially if you’re wearing a long dress that will pretty much conceal them.

 Keep jewelry to a minimum.
-Let the dress carry the day, and simply add beautiful, but simple earrings.
+Let the dress carry the day, and simply add beautiful, but simple earrings or more subtle earrings and a stunning choker.
 And a bracelet might be a nice touch if you enjoy wearing them.
 If you want to wear a necklace make sure it doesn’t take away from the neckline of the dress.
 You also might consider a few pretty pins for your hair if you’re getting an up-do.

 If you need to invest in good shapewear, do so.
 You don’t want to be uncomfortably confined, but you also don’t want to have lines or bulges.
 So choose undergarments with medium to light control if possible.